cjgamez1/cjgamez1/README.md

 # Projects
 <p>
-  <a href=""> TCG Market</a> : A trading card marketplace that allows users to showcase their card collection in order to trade with others.
+  <a href=""> TCG Market</a> [In Development] : A trading card marketplace that allows users to showcase their card collection in order to trade with others.
 It also will include a marketplace.
 </p>
 <p>
   <a href=""> Climate Data Calculator </a> :